Carreau/phd-dissertation/parts/cells.rst

 cell, where stiff substrates increase the appearance of muscle cells :cite:`Engler2006`.

-.. _albertcell:

-..
-Figure:: /figs/figure-1-30.jpg
-    :alt: schematic of a cell
-    :width: 90%

-    Schematic of an eukariotic cell, adapted from :cite:`Alberts2008`.
-One can see the many component that constitute majority of cells.
-Cell shape and size can highly vary, from quasi spherical with a typical size of ten micrometers to elongated neurones that can be tens of centimeters long.

 Nonetheless, even with all theses different behavior and phenotypes, cells have a common structure.
 The exterior of the cell is separated from the